skalenetwork/skale-consensus/docs/consensus-spec.md

 EVM processes `committed blocks` one `transaction` at a time.
 For each `transaction` it runs instructions (`bytecode`) specified by the `transaction` and changes `EVM state`.

-## 2. SKALE Consensus Architecture
+## 2. Consensus Architecture

-The purpose of SKALE chain is to order `transactions` into `blocks` and then process them by `EVM`.

-SKALE chain is composed of `N` network `nodes` that process user `transactions` according to the following phases
+A SKALE chain is composed of `N` network `nodes` that process user `transactions`.
+The purpose of SKALE consensus is to order `transactions` into `blocks`.

+## 2.1 Consensus Phases

+Consensus includes he following phases

 * accept and validate user `transactions` (_submission phase_)
 * broadcast `transactions` to peer nodes (_broadcast phase_)